DungNasSa10/ML-project-20212/README.md

 > Directory Structure:

-- /data/: Contains all data sets (both original data set and the precessed one)
+- /data/: Contains all data sets (both original data set and the processed one)

 - /draft/: Contains drafting files as well as initial code